grpc/proposal/A32-xds-circuit-breaking.md

 ## Other configurations considered

-There are other configurations in the xDS circuit breakers, most of them do not apply to gRPC's use case and they will be ignored in the implementation.
+There are other configurations in the xDS circuit breakers, but most of them do not apply to gRPC's use case, and they will be ignored in the implementation.
 The following configurations have been considered:

 - `max_connections`: the maximum number of connections can be created to an upstream cluster.